 The Government of Iran authorizes all repatriating Afghans to move their professional equipment/tools and home items with customs exemption unless prohibited.
 In order to export professional equipment and tools from Iran, a special permit is required.
 To obtain this permit, please contact your local BAFIA office.

-Each family is allowed to carry home items in a family need quantity, any item more than the need of a family will be sentenced to customs taxation and UNHCR cannot support in such instances.
+Each family is allowed to carry home items in a family need quantity, any item beyond that quantity -as assessed by the customs authority- is subject to customs taxation.
+UNHCR does not cover customs taxation.

-If you wish to access further information on Voluntary Repatriation and permitted and prohibited items you can refer to the online Voluntary Repatriation leaflets on the UNHCR Iran webpage: https://www.unhcr.org/ir/.
+If you wish to access further information on Voluntary Repatriation and permitted and prohibited items you can refer to the online Voluntary Repatriation Afghan Return Bulletin on the UNHCR Iran HELP page: https://help.unhcr.org/iran/en/

 Non-Amayesh and non-Hoviat Card Holders

-UNHCR does not have a programme for Voluntary Repatriation of non-Amayesh or non-Hoviat card holders.
+UNHCR does not have a programme for Voluntary Repatriation for individuals not holding valid Amayesh or Hoviat cards.

 UNHCR and partner services are free of charge